.NET 1.1+C# Basic String Operators

 nullTestString = nullString ??
 "Null"; // nullTestString = "Null"

 The null coalescing operator is not available in earlier versions of the .NET framework.
-If you are developing in version 1.1 or earlier, the same functionality can be provided using the conditional and equality operators.
+However, similar functionality can be provided using the conditional and equality operators.

 string notNullString = "A string";